Jake-Thomas-Hall/Jake-Thomas-Hall/README.md

 ### What type of development do I do?

-As you can see in the below stats, according to this I mostly write JavaScript!
-This really isn't the case though, as I'm actually a C# developer for the most part, it's just that Github counts Javascript libraries as my own code in lots of projects.
+As you can see in the below stats, according to this I mostly work with C++!
+This really isn't the case though, as I'm actually a C# developer for the most part, it's just that this is what was taught and used at University.

 I do however have quite a few contributed repositories where I've messed around with Javascript, PHP, Java and some other brief experiments like with Python.